nemanja731/Logo-design/README.md

   <img src="./AdvenseLogo/formats/PNG/firstPNG.png">
 </p>

+Before I made this logo, I tried different variations of different ideas, and you can see those ideas at this link: [advenseDesigns](./AdvenseLogo/otherDesigns)

 ## Second and Third logo
 The other two logos were designed for the organization of the ETF party.